28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 Boqueria Market is a real foodie’s paradise, with local meats, cheeses, and seafood along with a range of exotic and colorful fruits and vegetables.
 It’s a great place to go for lunch or a quick snack when sightseeing in Barcelona city center.

-Good to know: The marker is open every day from morning through to the evening (except on Sundays)
+Good to know: The market is open every day from morning through to the evening, except on Sundays when it’s usually closed.

 Market stalls and bars selling food and drinks are dotted throughout the market.
 You may not always be able to sit down as you eat, but you can certainly enjoy the lively atmosphere and bustle!